 In my opinion, there are some great all-in-one polishes.
 I like to use 3D Cutting Compound and Finishing Polish.
 It’s just incredible.

 Well, you can polish your car as many times as you want, as long as there is still enough of the clear coat on the paint.
-I suggest you polishing your vehicle once a year.
+I suggest you polish your vehicle once a year.

 When doing criss-cross movements, you’ll polish the paint from each angle and side, which improves the polishing result.